0.2 Course Preparation

 This module, and other modules on your MSc, including CS5701 Quantitative Data Analysis, use R as a data analysis and statistical work horse.
 For a short overview and a discussion of the reasons for this choice, please see the section entitled “What is R and why do data scientists use it?” in Chapter 1.
 R is stable, free and available for most platforms, it has a wealth of features and is very widely used by statisticians, data analysts, scientists and machine learning researchers.

-Therefore, you will need to install R (Team 2022) and then RStudio (RStudio Team 2020).
+Therefore, you will first need to install R (Team 2022) and then RStudio (RStudio Team 2020).
 Note that the order is important.

 Although in principle one could manage with just R, RStudio provides an easy way to manage not only R coding but the whole Data Science process.
 Ismay and Kim (2020) use the analogy of the difference between a car engine and the car dashboard.
 So we will use RStudio to ‘drive’ R, and not interact with it directly.